Where is the 2018 Annual Meeting?

 When is the deadline for abstracts?
 Can I submit later?

-The early abstract deadline is May 9.
-After that time, the abstract fee will increase $25 and the final abstract deadline is May 23.
+The early abstract deadline is May 22.
+After that time, the abstract fee will increase $25 and the final abstract deadline is June 5.
 Our deadlines are firm and late abstracts will NOT be accepted.
+Please note that your abstract simply needs to be initiated; you can edit through August 23.

 My research will be in progress when abstracts are due in June.
 Can I edit/change it later?

 Yes.
-You must have your abstract submitted and paid for by May 23, but you can edit any part of your abstract (title, authors, text) up until the day that you upload your presentation.
-However, any edits made after August 10 will not appear in the printed program or abstract CD.
+You must have your abstract submitted and paid for by June 5, but you can edit any part of your abstract (title, authors, text) up until August 23.

 Does submitting an abstract register me for the Annual Meeting?